 THINK LOW IMPACT:

 Hikers and campers can lessen their impact on the environment by staying on the trail, packing out what they pack in, and being considerate of other hikers’ need for peace and quiet.
-For a full list of low impact guidelines, go to:

 The following Websites provide information and educational materials about conservation and preservation: